 And does it even matter?

-Then there are all the divisions within breast cancer itself based on all the types and sub-types.
+Then, there are all the divisions within breast cancer itself based on the types and sub-types.
+Sadly, there are even rifts between early stagers and those with metastatic disease.
 Each group seems to have its own corded off space where it stays separate in a sense from all the others.
 More walls.

-Next there are the age divisions.
+Next, there are the age divisions.
 There are support groups and organizations for young people with cancer because they have different issues.
 Which is true enough, but somehow this particular wall always make me feel as if my mother dying from cancer wasn’t as bad a deal because she was ‘old’.
-Which in a way is true, but in another way, isn’t this just one more wall?

 Is this not just more walls?